Wykks/Untamed-Now-Playing-Next/README.md

 Limitations
 --------------------------------------
 At the moment, now playing data is only saved when the song intially plays and is only updated when the next song starts playing.
 Thus if you stop playing music, the output file will still contain the last song played.

+Chrome limits what directories can be saved to, if you run into problems, try saving to a subdirectory of your profile (C:\Users\USERNAME\* or C:\Documents and Settings\USERNAME\*).

 Licence
 --------------------------------------